OpenAI, Oracle, SoftBank Announce Five New AI Data Centres In US - UrduPoint

 -

-OpenAI, Oracle, SoftBank announce five new AI data centres in US4 minutes ago
+OpenAI, Oracle, SoftBank announce five new AI data centres in US8 minutes ago

 -